enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/number-extensions-part-1.md

 ---
 ## Content

-Number benefits from a number of new methods saving you from writing your own potentially error prone implementation.

-There are a large number so here are some of the ones that are likely to have more use:
+`Number` benefits from many new methods saving you from writing your own potentially error prone implementation.
+Because of the increased number of methods available, this insight will explain the ones you are more likely to use.

 ### Number.isFinite